 I’m sure many of you are excited that Microsoft’s Windows Insider Program team recently launched the testing phase of Windows 11.
 What better way to get your feet wet than to test it in a brand-new virtual Hyper-V machine!
 Some of your users will probably be clamoring to upgrade when it’s official and recommended, so, you have your work cut out for you.
 Should you foist the general newness of Windows 11 on at least a testbed of users?
 Well, that’s outside the scope of this post, but, guaranteed, it will be discussed ad nauseum over the next six months.

 The best way to get started with installing Windows 11 is to grab an official ISO from the company.
 If you do not have one available, you can use a Windows 10 ISO and upgrade to Windows 11 via Windows Update but that process will take longer than a direct Windows 11 ISO install.
+If you are looking to install Windows 11 in VMware Workstation Pro, then check out Petri’s article dedicated to that virtualisation platform.

 I’m running Hyper-V on my Windows 10 HP Z2 Mini G5 Desktop workstation.
 You need to make sure your computer supports the Hyper-V Feature/Role, and that you have it enabled.
 You can use this guide to verify.
 The next steps are to create your new virtual machine (VM).